SeanDS/zero/docs/examples/liso-input.rst

+.. include:: /defs.txt

 Input file parsing
 ==================

-`circuit.py` is capable of parsing some LISO input files.
+|Zero| is capable of parsing some LISO input files.
 First, import the LISO input parser:

 .. code:: python

-    from circuit.liso import LisoInputParser
+    from zero.liso import LisoInputParser

 then create a parser object: